Wild at Heart (film): Plot

 Not knowing about Peru's abuse of Lula, Sailor agrees to accompany him to a bar.
-Over beers, Peru enlists Sailor's help in robbing a nearby feed store, which allegedly keeps $5,000 in cash on hand.
-The robbery goes spectacularly wrong when Peru unnecessarily shoots the two store clerks.
-Peru then admits to Sailor that he has been hired to kill him, and Sailor realizes he has been given a pistol with dummy ammunition.
-Chasing Sailor out of the store, Peru is about to kill him when the sheriff's deputy opens fire on him and Peru blows his own head off with his own shotgun.
-Sailor is arrested and sentenced to six years in prison.
+Over beers, Peru enlists Sailor's help in robbing a nearby feed store.
+During the robbery, Peru unnecessarily shoots the two store clerks and admits to Sailor that he has been hired to kill him, and that he handed Sailor a pistol with dummy ammunition.
+Chasing Sailor out of the store, Peru is repeatedly shot by a sheriff's deputy and accidentally blows his own head off with his shotgun.
+Sailor is sentenced to six years in prison for his part in the robbery.

 While Sailor is in jail, Lula has their child.
-Upon his release, Lula decides to reunite with him.
-Rejecting her mother's objections over the phone, she throws water over her mother's photograph and goes to pick up Sailor with their son.
-When they meet Sailor, he reveals he will be leaving them both, having decided that mother and son are better off without his influence.
-While he is walking a short distance away, Sailor encounters a gang whose members surround him.
-He insults them, and they quickly knock him out.
-While unconscious, he sees a vision in the form of Glinda the Good Witch, who tells him, "Don't turn away from love, Sailor."
-When he awakens, Sailor apologizes to the men, tells them he realizes the error of his ways, and then runs after Lula.
-The photograph of Marietta, in Lula's house, sizzles and vanishes.
-As there is a traffic jam on the road, Sailor begins to run over the roofs and hoods of the cars to get back to Lula and their child in the car.
-Sailor sings "Love Me Tender" to Lula, having earlier said that he would only sing that song to his wife.
+Lula decides to reunite with him upon his release, rejecting her mother's objections over the phone.
+She throws water over Marietta's photograph and goes to pick up Sailor with their son, Pace.
+The reunion is awkward and Sailor decides to leave them both, believing they will be better off without his influence.
+While he is walking a short distance away, Sailor is accosted by members of a street gang, and is quickly knocked out after insulting them.
+While unconscious, he sees a vision of Glinda the Good Witch, who tells him, "Don't turn away from love, Sailor."
+When he awakens, Sailor apologizes to the men, tells them he realizes the error of his ways, and runs after Lula.
+The photograph of Marietta in Lula's house sizzles and vanishes, symbolically mirroring the demise of Wicked Witch of the West.
+Sailor runs over the roofs and hoods of the cars in a traffic jam to reunite with Lula and Pace.
+When he catches up with them, he finally sings "Love Me Tender" to Lula, effectively proposing to her.